How to Discuss a Price Increase With Clients

 All customers want to feel unique.
 A generic message might be expedient, but it conveys the opposite message.
 Whenever possible, tailor your messages to the distinct segments of your customer base.
 Consider their current payment plans and specific needs.

 Often, sales organizations must raise prices to maintain the quality of their products or services.
 Most clients appreciate this.
 After all, quality is essential to them as well.
-Therefore, assure them the value they receive will continue, if not improve, with the increase.
+Therefore, assure them that the value they receive will continue, if not improve, with the increase.
 Whenever possible, reward loyal customers.
 Flexible prices can help, as can little favors.
 For example, consider delaying their increase or offering special perks or privileges.

 The Approach